pharo-project/pharo/doc/RefactoringEngine/4-RefactoringEngineFoundation.md

 - Reflectivity Compiler.
 For reflectivity support, can add MetaLinks to the nodes of the compiled method and generate new methods with code injections augmenting or modifying the executed code.
 - Code formatter.
 (BIConfigurableFormatter/BISimpleFormatter) A code formatter walks over the AST tree and reformats the code (node positions) based on a simple format rule or a configurable formatting style.
 - TextStyler.
 SHRBTextStyler builds an attributed text representation of the source code, augmented with text font, color or emphasis attributes based on the current style settings.
-- `RBParseTreeSearcher` and `RBParseTreeRewriter`.
+- `ASTParseTreeSearcher` and `RBParseTreeRewriter`.
 The original users of this AST structure for searching and rewriting code, more on this in its own chapter.

 ### RBParser